 Once again, this is a histogram, with the number of institutions on the y axis, and the percentage of students on the x.
 The Blue line represents the percentage of undergraduates over 25, the red line under 25.
 The most common is about 70% under 25 with between 25-35% over 25.
-Ferris is a little younger than the average college or university, but is very close.
+This university has 14% over 25 and 86% under, so a little younger, on average, then the average college or university.

 Finally, full-time or part-time.